gislik/nostrust/README.md

 - [x] Generate message requests
 - [x] Generate a new key and print to stdout
 - [ ] Read the private key from an environment variable
+- [ ] Derive the private key from a mnemonic, read from an environment variable